smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 *SmartAnthill Router* is responsible for handling so-called SmartAnthill Simple Devices (see below; in a nutshell - SmartAnthill Simple Device is not able to run it's own IP stack), and providing them with a virtual IP address (or more precisely - either a separate IP address, or dedicated port on one of *SmartAnthill Central Controller's* IP addresses).
 While SmartAnthill Simple Device itself knows nothing about IP, SmartAnthill Router completely encapsulates all connected SmartAnthill Simple Devices, so from the point of view of the outside world, these SmartAnthill Simple Devices are completely indistinguishable from fully-fledged SmartAnthill IP-Enabled Devices.

+SmartAnthill Database (SA DB)
+'''''''''''''''''''''''''''''

+*SmartAnthill Database* (SA DB) is a database which stores all the information about SmartAnthill Devices within specific SmartAnthill System.
+SA DB is used by most of *SmartAnthill Core* components.

+*SmartAnthill Database* is specific to the Central Controller and SHOULD NOT be shared.
+In SA DB, at least the following information is stored:

+* device addresses (bus-specific for Simple Devices and IPs for IP-enabled devices)
+* credentials (i.e. symmetric keys)
+* configuration (i.e. which device is connected to which pins)
+* device capabilities (i.e. amount of RAM/PROM/EEPROM available, MPU capabilities etc.)

 .. _saoverdevices:

 SmartAnthill Devices